hazxone/grab-challenge-computer-vision/README.md

 ### 2.1 Train Dataset
 1. I've tried the training with various backbone architecture such as Resnet, ResnetV2, InceptionResnetV2.
 In the end, DenseNet169 gave the lowest validation error.
-Not only that, DenseNet has much lower trainable parameters (12M) compared to the same layers in ResNet (60M).
+Not only that, DenseNet has much lower trainable parameters (12M) compared to the same number of layers in ResNet (60M).

 ```bash
 python3 src/train_densenet.py